Learn how to bunny hop in 5 simple steps

-Learning how to bunny hop is a hugely useful skill that can get you out of trouble, keep you moving forwards at speed, and help you clear big jumps better.
-The approach we’ll look at here is the smoothest, highest and most controlled hop, which can be performed on any bike with flat or SPD pedals.
+The bunny hop is a useful mountain biking skill that can get you out of trouble, keep you moving forwards at speed and help you clear big jumps better.

-Sometimes called the "American bunny hop", it involves getting the front wheel up first, then springing up and "scooping" the rear wheel behind you, similar to an ollie on a skateboard.
-It'll take plenty of practice, but is definitely worth it for mountain bikers and roadies alike.
+Sometimes called the ‘American bunny hop’, bunny hopping involves getting the front wheel up first, then springing up and ‘scooping’ the rear wheel behind you (similar to an ollie on a skateboard).

-There's also something called an "English bunny hop", which relies on clipless SPD pedals, and sees both front and rear wheels spring up simultaneously.
-While it's also a useful technique for jumping small obstacles on the trail, we're going to focus here on learning to bunny hop with flat pedals.
-While it takes a little extra practice, it's much more effective.
+While this is a useful technique for jumping small obstacles on the trail, we’re going to focus here on learning the former, which can be done with either clipless or flat pedals.
+While it takes a little extra practice, it’s much more effective.